 If I tell you: “VC, BFT and CII”, do you understand me?
 Thanks to this article, you will understand the main acronyms used in the world of fundraising.

 1- Love money.
+Literally : “love money”.
 Who better to invest in a startup than family or friends ?
-Love money is a powerful fundraising lever, especially when you start your project.
-Don’t be afraid to ask your close circle to help you at first.
+When you start a project, “love money” can be a powerful lever to raise funds.
+Don’t be afraid to solicit your close circle at first.
 Indeed, they will be more inclined to finance your startup because the trust capital is already installed.

-2- PE = Private Equity aims to invest in unlisted companies during their various development phases.
+2- PE = Private Equity aims to invest in unlisted companies during their different development phases.
 In fact, private equity includes :

 Seed capital (need to finance research and development).